Crisis Response Team

 - All services offered are voluntary.

-Q: How is mobile crisis response work changing for Olmsted County?
+Q: How does the mobile crisis response process work in Olmsted County?

 A: Previously, Olmsted County was included in a partnership with several counties in southeast Minnesota to provide a regional response for mental health crisis services.
-Beginning in 2025, Olmsted County will have its own mobile crisis response process (versus a 10-county regional response).
-Olmsted County’s mobile crisis services will be provided by the county’s Crisis Response team.
+Effective January 1, 2025, Olmsted County has its own mobile crisis response process (versus a 10-county regional response).
+Olmsted County’s mobile crisis services are provided by the county’s Crisis Response team.

-Q: Why is Olmsted County transitioning to its own mobile crisis response team instead of continuing with the regional partnership?
+Q: Why did Olmsted County transition to its own mobile crisis response team instead of continuing with the regional partnership?

 A: The transition to an Olmsted County-specific mobile crisis response team allows for a more tailored approach to meeting the needs of our local community.
 By focusing resources and coordination within Olmsted County, we can ensure faster response times, improved service integration, and better alignment with our community’s specific needs and values.